Note

 orSurfaceImage

-or None, default=None Background image to be plotted on the mesh underneath the surf_data in greyscale, most likely a sulcal depth map for realistic shading.
+or None, default=None Background image to be plotted on the mesh underneath the surf_data in grayscale, most likely a sulcal depth map for realistic shading.
 If the map contains values outside [0, 1], it will be rescaled such that all values are in [0, 1].
 Otherwise, it will not be modified.

 - hemi{“left”, “right”}, default=”left”